 Co - Founder

 Lindsay's been going to murder mystery parties for as long as she can remember — she's played Mafia, One Night Ultimate Werewolf, do-it-yourself party kits, dinner mystery theatre, and a lot of improvised versions (because she has a lot of theater friends...).
-So one Christmas she decided to write a mystery party of her own, keeping the things she loved from other games and getting rid of the things she loathed, and realized she never wanted to stop making them.
+So one Christmas she decided to write a mystery party of her own, keeping the things she loved from other games and getting rid of the things she loathed, and relying on what she's learned as a playwright and director (www.lindsaycarpenter.com).
 All she needed was someone at her side, which is where Dylan came in.

 Co - Founder